Index of household consumption of goods

 About the statistics

 The index of household consumption of goods measures the development in household consumption of goods (durable and non-durable).
-The statistics are calculated as an index and are based on the index of retail sales, first-time registered motor vehicles, sales of alcoholic and non-alcoholic beverages and electricity, petrol and fuel statistics.
+The statistics are calculated as an index and are based on the index of wholesale and retail sales, first-time registered motor vehicles, sales of alcoholic and non-alcoholic beverages and electricity, petrol and fuel statistics.
 The index does not cover household consumption of goods abroad.

 COICOP (Classification of Individual Consumption by Purpose) is used in the calculation of the index of household consumption goods.